Aleksander-Kluczka-AGH/agh_wfiis_oop1_labs/README.md

 ## Object-Oriented Programming 1

-The code was written during EOM's labs using `repl.it` service.
+The code was written during EOM's labs using `repl.it` environment.
 Semester 4, year 2021.

-### Useful utilities
+### Useful utilities:

 `Makefile`:
 ```make